Vikrant-V28/turtle_spirals/README.md

-# # Draw Spirals in Turtle – Python
+# Draw Spirals in Turtle – Python
-The simple Python program to draw `Spirals` using Turtle Programming.
+The simple Python programs to draw `Beautiful Spirals` using Turtle Programming.

 ### Prerequisites
 - `Python 3`